Range of Random Walks on Free Products: Existence of the Asymptotic Range

 \subsection{Exit Time Process}

 The idea is to trace the random walk's path to ``infinity''.
-Recall that the random walk converges to an infinite word in $V_\infty$ in the sense that the prefixes of increasing length stabilize.
-The \textbf{exit times} are defined as follows: set $\e{0}:=0$ and for $k\geq 1$:
+Recall that the random walk converges to an infinite word in $V_\infty$ in the sense that the prefixes of increasing length stabilize; compare with the remarks in Subsection \ref{subsec:rw-on-fp}.
+For $k,n\in\mathbb{N}$, denote by $X_n^{(k)}$ the projection of $X_n$ onto its first $k$ letters.
+The \textit{exit times} are defined as follows: set $\e{0}:=0$ and for $k\geq 1$: